picfight/pfcd/README.md

 party.
-In addition to validating transactions and blocks, nearly all full nodes also participate in relaying transactions and blocks to other full nodes around the world, thus forming the peer-to-peer network that is the backbone of the PicFight cryptocurrency.
+In addition to validating transactions and blocks, nearly all full nodes also participate in relaying transactions and blocks to other full nodes around the world, thus forming the peer-to-peer network that is the backbone of the Picfight cryptocurrency.

-The full node distinction is important, since full nodes are not the only type of software participating in the PicFight peer network.
+The full node distinction is important, since full nodes are not the only type of software participating in the Picfight peer network.
 For instance, there are 'lightweight nodes' which rely on full nodes to serve the transactions, blocks, and cryptographic proofs they require to function, as well as relay their transactions to the rest of the global network.

 ## Why run pfcd?

-As described in the previous section, the PicFight cryptocurrency relies on having a peer-to-peer network of nodes that fully validate all transactions and blocks and then relay them to other full nodes.
+As described in the previous section, the Picfight cryptocurrency relies on having a peer-to-peer network of nodes that fully validate all transactions and blocks and then relay them to other full nodes.